 An adjective complement is a clause or phrase that modifies an adjective or adds to the meaning of the adjective.
-The adjective complement always follows the adjective it complements and it is a noun clause or a prepositional phrase.
+It is a noun clause or a prepositional phrase.

 A noun clause is simply two or more words that act like a noun.
 It can be the subject of a sentence, an object of a verb or preposition, or they can complement a subject or adjective.
 It contains a subject and a verb and since it takes the place of a noun, it is a dependent clause and can not stand alone as a sentence.
 Examples include: what you see, that he is happy, and where Sara went.

 A prepositional phrase starts with a preposition and modifies nouns and verbs.
 Examples include: “It came with the car”, “I need a ride to the bank”, “Trolls live under the bridge”, “We can eat dinner after the show”, and “Park the car next to the building.”